openaps/docs/docs/docs/walkthrough/phase-0/edison-explorer-board-Mac.md

 If you’re like me, you don’t “speak linux” (or python or java or…) nor do you really know what linux is.
 So, you’ll be comforted to know that most of this setup is copy and paste commands into Terminal.
 You won’t need to suddenly learn linux…just will need to follow directions and be willing  learn some basics.

-**IMPORTANT NOTE**: STEPS 1-8 will be updated periodically, and also will likely be out of date.
-Since this is just a cheat sheet, it may not have all the troubleshooting tips or updated info that the main OpenAPS docs have.
+**IMPORTANT NOTE**: STEPS 1-10 will be updated periodically, and also will likely be out of date.
+Since this is just a cheat sheet for Mac users, it may not have all the troubleshooting tips or updated info that the main OpenAPS docs have.
 If you get stuck and this guide’s set of instructions do not work at the moment, the place to look is the [OpenAPS Walkthrough Phase 0, Setting up your Intel Edison](http://openaps.readthedocs.io/en/latest/docs/walkthrough/phase-0/setup-edison.html) for the full information on this part of the OpenAPS setup.

 The next steps will be done in the Terminal app.
 If you see code lines in a grey box, that’s what you want to copy and paste into Terminal, and then press enter.
 Don’t try typing it…you’ll likely miss a space or add a typo.
 So, let’s start…